Vehicle Industry Registration Procedures Manual

 Park trailers and manufactured homes should have a label or data plate identifying the construction standards followed as either:

-• An American National Standards Institute (ANSI) label for park trailers, which are licensed and titled by the Department of Motor Vehicles (DMV).
+• An American National Standards Institute (ANSI) label for park trailers, which are licensed and titled by the DMV.

 • A U.S. Department of Housing and Urban Development (HUD) data plate for manufactured homes, which are licensed and titled by the California Department of Housing Community Development (DHC).